msharif01/aham-test/README.md

 ## Getting Started

+First, make sure your node version is 14.18.0 above , if there's any trouble try to set it to v19.3.0

+Can use nvm for this (https://github.com/nvm-sh/nvm)

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev